josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🥁_Why_They_Are_Still_Marching/README.md

 - changes in arms, procurement, investment, or institutional relationships;
 - and evidence that democratic participation can produce meaningful effect.

+The relevant aim is not demobilisation for its own sake.

+It is to understand what would make continued marching less necessary without relying on exhaustion, fear, exclusion, or suppression.

-The aim should not be to silence the visible symptom while leaving the underlying condition intact.
+The visible symptom should not be silenced while the underlying condition remains intact.

 ---